 - warm clothing and rain gear for early October to late December and early April to late May

-We ask all overnight guests to dress fairly conservatively (ie wearing less revealing/tight fitting clothes).
-This would include wearing pants, long shorts or long skirts, and to wear long or short sleeve shirts rather than tank tops.
+We ask all overnight guests to dress fairly conservatively (i.e. wearing less revealing/tight fitting clothes).
+This includes wearing pants, long shorts or long skirts and to wear long or short sleeve shirts rather than tank tops.

 The Eight Precepts

-The Buddha developed the Eight Precepts so lay people could have rules that would set up the conditions for a more direct path towards liberation (as opposed to a spiritual path without moral guidelines).
-Lay people who stay in the monastery overnight are asked to follow these precepts:
+The Buddha developed the Eight Precepts so that lay people could have rules that would set up the conditions for a more direct path towards liberation (as opposed to a spiritual path without moral guidelines).
+Lay people who stay in the monastery overnight are asked to follow the following precepts: